manuelbarbas/primodium/README.md

 4. `prototypesConfig.ts`: Houses preset entity configurations.
 A prototype object has the following fields:
    a. keys?: the keys of the prototype.
 If not set, the key will be a bytes32 encoding of the name of the prototype.
-   b. tables: the values of the tables on the prototype's key(s)
+   b. tables?: the values of the tables on the prototype's key(s)
-   c. levels: the values of the levels of the prototype, indexed by `[...keys, level: "uint256"]`.
+   c. levels?: the values of the levels of the prototype, indexed by `[...keys, level: "uint256"]`.
 The key of each level should be the number of the level in question.

+To regenerate solidity based on updated typescript source, run `pnpm build`.

 # Dev Systems